AyakaCraft/Carpet-Ayaka-Addition/README.md

         - *Renames the waypoint, removes the existing one*
     - desc \<id> \<desc>
         - *Sets the description of the waypoint*
+- /c
+    - *Switches your gamemode between spectator and survival*
+- /gohome
+    - *Teleport you right back to your spawn point*
+- /killitem
+    - *Clears dropped items with one shot*
+    - cancel
+        - *Cancels the scheduled kill-item tasks*
+- /tpt \<player>
+    - *Teleports you to another player in your server*

 ### Carpet Loggers

 #### loadedChunks

-Shows the count of loaded chunks for selected dimension (experimental)
+Shows the count of loaded chunks for selected dimension

 - Type: HUD
 - Options: `dynamic`, `all`, `overworld`, `the_nether`, `the_end`